Skip to main content

 Yes, autoimmune disease can cause hair loss.
 Hashimoto's thyroiditis (an autoimmune attack on the thyroid), alopecia areata (patchy autoimmune hair loss), and lupus can all show up first as shedding.
 We screen with thyroid antibodies, ANA (antinuclear antibody), and a careful skin exam.

 Yes, scalp inflammation plays a real role in hair loss.
 Conditions like seborrheic dermatitis or scalp psoriasis create an inflamed environment that follicles cannot thrive in.
 Medicated shampoos and topical anti-inflammatories often improve regrowth.
+Our dandruff and seborrheic dermatitis guide walks through the shampoo ladder and when flaking needs a closer look.

 Saw palmetto is a plant extract with mild 5-alpha reductase blocking activity, similar to a weaker version of finasteride.
 The evidence is modest but reasonable for early pattern hair loss.
-We use it selectively, especially for patients who want to avoid prescription anti-androgens.
+We use it selectively, particularly for patients who want to avoid prescription anti-androgens.

 Yes, a low-protein diet can absolutely cause hair loss because hair is mostly keratin (a protein).
 Vegan and vegetarian diets work well when planned, but they can leave gaps in B12, iron, zinc, and total protein.
 We test rather than guess.